temporalio/documentation/docs/concepts/what-is-a-temporal-cluster.md

 Specify the `serverName` in the `client` section of your mTLS configuration to prevent spoofing and [MITM attacks](https://en.wikipedia.org/wiki/Man-in-the-middle_attack).

 Entering a value for `serverName` enables established connections to authenticate the endpoint.
-This ensures that the server certificate presented to any connected client has the given server name in its CN property.
+This ensures that the server certificate presented to any connected client has the specified server name in its CN property.

 This measure can be taken for `internode` and `frontend` endpoints.